hoverinc/ray-tracing-renderer/README.md

 ### Expectations

 This repository started as a side-project and the time we invest on it is limited.
-It make take us a few days to get back to you but please bring your ideas forward.
+It may take us a few days to get back to you but please bring your ideas forward.
 We'll do our best to respond promptly.